-Full Year - 5 Credits Offered in Grade 10, 11, 12

-Prerequisites: Biology, Chemistry and Teacher Recommendation
+Full Year - 5 Credits Offered in Grade 10, 11, 12 Prerequisites: Biology, Chemistry and Teacher Recommendation

 This course provides an orientation to health care services and their delivery.
 It presents an interdisciplinary perspective, focusing on process skills such as critical thinking, ethical reasoning, effective communication and ways to continue independent learning throughout life.
 The course shows how all health care providers acquire professional competence in dealing with the issues and problems they face as well as the role they play as informed consumers.
-Students enrolled in this course have the opportunity to earn college credit through Rutgers by successfully passing the Rutgers exam.
+Students enrolled in this course have the opportunity to earn college credit through Rutgers by applying to the program in the fall and successfully passing the Rutgers exam.
 There is a fee for the exam.
-Please refer to pg.
-21 & 22 for requirements.
 This course does not meet the Science credit requirement for graduation, but does meet the 21st Century Life and Careers requirement for graduation.